 Need some twin parent friends?
 Get the support you need with a Twiniversity Membership.
 Benefits include a monthly twin parent club meeting on Zoom, access to a private Facebook group just for twin parents, and a video library of twin parenting lessons.
 Visit Twiniversity.com/membership to join today!

 As it got closer to the time when I would return to work, I began trying to find one time during the day when I could pump milk to freeze it.
 This was a little tricky at first because the babies nursed very regularly every three hours, and then sometimes multiple times before going to sleep at night.

 We eventually got to a point when the girls would go down to sleep at night, and generally sleep until around midnight.
 I started pumping around 9 p.m. before I would go to bed.
 Occasionally, one of the babies would wake up right after I finished pumping, and then I would end up giving her the milk I had just pumped, but this became rarer over time.
 I was usually able to freeze the milk from this pumping session, which helped me to build a supply before I started back at work.

 I was also fortunate that during the babies’ first year, I went back to work part-time.
-I only missed one feeding each day, the 9 a.m. feeding.
+I only missed one feeding each day, the 9 a.m. feedings.
 I picked the girls up from their daycare provider around 11:30 a.m., and I had them home to nurse by 12:00.
 This meant I was able to maintain the milk supply for daycare by continuing to pump once at night before I went to sleep.
 I never had to try to work in more pumping, which helped make it feel manageable.